Nordstrom Anniversary Sale: Get the Best Deals Under $50

-Last week, we got a sneak peek at the sale, but right now, every Nordy Club member can shop the deals before the sale opens to all on July 28 through August 8.
-If you're not already a Nordstrom cardholder, sign up for a Nordstrom credit card today!
-As a freshly anointed Nordstrom card member, you can use the new card on the same day and get a $60 Bonus Note to use on a future purchase.
+The Nordstrom Anniversary Sale runs from July 28 through August 8, and trust us when we tell you these deals will go FAST.
+So take advantage of the shopping work we've done -- OK, we admit, it was fun -- and jump right into these deals.

-Below, ET Style rounds up all the best deals on anniversary sale items under $50 that you can shop or add to your wish list right now from the Nordstrom Anniversary Sale.
+Below, ET Style rounds up all the best deals on anniversary sale items under $50 that you can shop or add to your cart right now from the Nordstrom Anniversary Sale.
+Need help?
+Check out ET Style's picks for the best deals so far at the Nordstrom Anniversary Sale.

 ET Style's Picks for the Nordstrom Anniversary Sale's Best Deals Under $50: